kevinhughes27/shopify-sinatra-app/README.md

 To connect to a single process to use a debugger/break point use `overmind connect <process>`

 To debug your app add `require 'byebug'` at the top and then add `byebug` to your code where you would like to drop into an interactive session.
 You may also want to try out [Pry](http://pryrepl.org/).

-If you are testing webhooks locally make sure they also go through the forwarded url and not `localhost`.

 Testing